Anant/Cassandra.Vision/elastic-kibana-ansible/README.md

 - playbook for redhat
 - Redhat on ansible
 - make hosts.ini in the repo just an example file that users copy and use, so changes don't get accidentally committed to repo.
+- install logstash?
+We're currently not using in our stack however, so might not bother.
+- install filebeat

 #### Reference for Redhat Installation